Woman and child tried to get to elementary school facing numerous obstacles almost like a game board

 What if I make things worse?

 Things are already bad, or you wouldn’t be here.
 The question isn’t whether to rock the boat—the boat is already taking on water.
-A complaint creates a record and opens pathways that informal advocacy cannot access.
+Become a sailor: a complaint creates a record and opens pathways that informal advocacy cannot access.

 Can I afford a lawyer?

-You don’t need a lawyer to file a human rights complaint.
-The system was designed for self-represented complainants.
-Free legal clinics can help you draft and file your complaint, and this website will walk you through the process.
+You don’t need a lawyer for most complaint pathways.
+The system was designed for self-representation.
+Free legal clinics can help you draft and file your complaint.
 If your case proceeds, you may qualify for free legal representation.

 What if my complaint gets dismissed?

 Many complaints are dismissed at the screening stage—but dismissal isn’t the same as being wrong.
 You will have created a documented record of what happened, and you may have other pathways available (Ombudsperson, Ministry complaint, Section 11 appeal).
+See Complaint types.
 Filing is never wasted.

 How long does this take?